Julian Adoff

 About

-Julian Adoff is a PhD Candidate in Art History at the University of Illinois at Chicago.
-Julian maintains both research and studio practices, which often intertwine.
-His research investigates artists’ roles within the history of nationalism in Central Europe in the nineteenth and twentieth centuries.
-Drawing on Critical Theory, Jewish Studies, and the History of Graphic Design, Julian aims to understand the roles of identity played in the formation of collective consciousness.
-Julian has a concentration in Central and Eastern European Studies at UIC and his research has been supported by the Provost Graduate Research Award.
-He graduated from Pacific Northwest College of Art in 2019 as the first dual degree student and received an MA in Critical Studies and an MFA in Visual Studies.
+Julian Adoff is a Ph.D.
+Candidate in Art History at the University of Illinois Chicago with a concentration in Central and Eastern European Studies.
+Julian maintains deeply intertwined research and studio practices.
+Julian is interested in challenging modes of thought that prioritize art-historical methodologies that frame art from a Western European perspective and that challenge traditional center-periphery dichotomies.
+His research examines Habsburg-born artists and their roles in the creation of national identity in the nineteenth and twentieth centuries.
+Drawing on Critical Theory, Jewish Studies, and the History of Graphic Design, Julian aims to understand the roles identity plays in the formation of collective nationalist consciousness.
+His research has been published in the Belvedere Research Journal and The Routledge Companion to Marxisms in Art History, and will be included in an upcoming volume titled Crossing Borders on the internationalism of Central European women artists and designers.
+His research has been supported by the Fulbright-Hays Doctoral Dissertation Research Award, the Ross Edman Art History Fellowship, and the UIC Provost Graduate Research Award.
+Internationally, his work has been supported by affiliations with the Mucha Foundation, Masaryk University's Centre for Modern Art & Theory, and Jagiellonian University's Institute of Art History.
+He is the first dual-degree student to graduate from Pacific Northwest College of Art in 2019, earning an MA in Critical Studies and an MFA in Visual Studies.
 He received his BA in Studio Art and Visual Culture from Linfield College in May 2016.
-Julian’s studio practice explores the notion that research is a creative act, where he explores the Jewish mysticism inherently found within the history of critical theory and art history and tries to tease these out by searching in and between texts.
+Julian’s studio practice explores the notion that research is a creative act, in which he examines the Jewish mysticism inherent in the history of critical theory and art history, and seeks to tease these out through textual analysis.

 Selected Publications